wasi-master/fastero/docs/source/documentation/tips_recipies_and_notes.rst

 Programmatic Usage
 ------------------

-Although fastero isn't meant to be used programmatically, you can use it, with the use of shell commands
+Although fastero isn't meant to be used programmatically, you can use it as that, with the use of shell commands

 .. code-block:: python